-- For one thing, all the relevant acoustic information is well below 5kHz (see spectrogram below), which is way lower than normal age-related hearing loss.
+- For one thing, all the relevant acoustic information in this word is well below 5kHz (see spectrogram below), which is way lower than normal age-related hearing loss.

-- For another thing, even if it were true (which it isn’t) that young people were generally better able to hear ‘y’-like frequencies than older folks, the age-related-hearing-loss hypothesis requires us to believe that young people are less able to hear ‘l/r’-like frequencies, which is kind of absurd.
+- For another thing, even if it were true (which it isn’t) that young people were generally better able than older folks to hear the frequencies of ‘y’-like sounds (like the beginning of ‘yanny’), the age-related-hearing-loss hypothesis requires us to believe that young people are less able to hear ‘l/r’-like frequencies, which is kind of absurd.

 Here’s a spectrogram of the recording in the video above.
 Notice how nice and clear it is.
 Notice the very definite /l/ at the beginning, with a nice release burst before the vowel.
 Notice the dramatic dip in the third formant, classic for /r/.
 Notice the first and second formants are close together throughout, expected for /l/ and /ɔ/.